Ma Tianyu: 2014–present: Rising popularity

 Ma gained an increase in popularity after starring in the wuxia drama Young Sherlock (2014).
-His portrayal of the elegant and dandy Wang Yuanfang was praised.
+His portrayal of the elegant and dandy Wang Yuanfang was critically praised.
 He continued his success streak with dual roles in Swords of Legends (2014), which was a huge commercial success.
 The same year he released a single titled "Narcissus".
 The song received positive reviews from both the media and fans and topped various music charts in China.

 In 2015, Ma joined the cast of travel-reality show Sisters Over Flowers, and sung the theme song titled "Let Time Rewind in the Wind" for the show.
 The same year, he starred in the comedy film Surprise.
 The film broke a million admissions and Ma received acclaim for his dynamic portrayal of a "tragic hero".
 Ma received the "Outstanding Male Artist" award at the Esquire Man at His Best Award.

 In 2016, Ma starred in the epic fantasy drama Ice Fantasy, based on Guo Jingming's best-selling novel City of Fantasy, playing the role of the silent and mysterious ice prince, Ying Kongshi.
 He became known to wider international audience following the airing of the drama.
 The same year, he released the album Flower in Hand to celebrate his 10th anniversary since debut.

 In 2017, Ma ranked 95th on Forbes China Celebrity 100 list.

 In 2018, Ma starred in the crime action film A Better Tomorrow 2018 by Ding Sheng.
 The same year, he starred in the television series historical drama Secret of the Three Kingdoms, playing Liu Xie; and romance melodrama All Out of Love.

 In 2019, Ma starred in romance melodrama River Flows To You alongside Zheng Shuang, and romance environmental drama My Mowgli Boy alongside actress Yang Zi.

-Personal life

-Ma Tianyu was born in Wucheng County, Dezhou City, Shandong Province.
-His mother committed suicide on the night of Mid-Autumn Festival when he was 5 years old.
-His father also left because of debts.
-He and his two sisters lived with their elderly grandparents.
-In order to make a living, he took on the burden of supporting his family, Bei Piao, and went to work, when he was less than 16 years old.
-He met a group of "people closer to this circle" when he was a waiter at a bar, and they told Ma Tianyu that he should be an actor and take the Beijing Film Academy.
-At that time he had not found his proper career direction yet, so he accepted this suggestion from a friend.
-But because he was extremely timid, he least liked the atmosphere of the exam.
-In order to practice courage, he signed up for "Come on!
-Good man".